 “Connectivism is driven by the understanding that decisions are based on rapidly altering foundations.
 New information is continually being acquired.
 The ability to draw distinctions between important and unimportant information is vital.
 The ability to recognize when new information alters the landscape based on decisions made yesterday is also critical.”
 (Siemens, 2005)

 With Bloom’s Digital Taxonomy (Churches), we can start looking more precisely at a practical plan of action as it is a hierarchical model classifying educational learning objectives into levels of complexity and specificity.
 Thinking skills and objectives are categorized and put in an ascending order, moving from the Lower Order Thinking Skills (LOTS) to the Higher Order Thinking Skills (HOTS)

 Evaluation =Higher Order thinking Skills Synthesis Analyses Application Comprehension Knowledge = Lower Order Thinking Skills

 In 2001, Anderson and Krathwohl revised it and considered that creativity was higher within the cognitive domain than evaluation.

+Through a Google search, I came across Obiageli Sneed‘s post on Integrating Technology with Bloom’s Taxonomy, and the very helpful graphic below: suddenly, you can link toolkits to the different learning stages.
 Depending on the project, the ultimate learning goal you want students to achieve, and the competency already acquired, you can start at one level as they don’t all need to be followed in a sequence.

 Bloom’s Digital Taxonomy is a great help for educators as it allows them to select purposefully through all the digital tools available, and make choices based on the kinds of learning experiences they want students to engage in.